Physiological Effects of Intrathoracic Pressure Regulation in Patients with Decreased Cerebral Perfusion Due to Brain Injury or Intracranial Pathology

 Patients will typically be recruited by referrals from healthcare professionals.
 The inclusion/exclusion criteria can be found on page 9 of the protocol.

-1. 30 minutes of ITPR no in circuit: attach the CirQLator device to the ventilation tube, ensure data are being collected and that monitors continue to read the patients necessary information, record necessary data (see below)
+2. 30 minutes of iTPR in circuit with no vacuum : attach the CirQLator device to the ventilation tube, ensure data are being collected and that monitors continue to read the patients necessary information, record necessary data (see below), instruct respiratory therapist to turn PeeP to 0, increase the Tidal Volume by 50 ml, and adjust the ventilatory settings to achieve normocarbia.

 1. Patient is greater than or equal to 18 years of age